marianosimone/take-a-look/programming-quotes.md

 > Understanding what is and isn't "premature" is what separates senior engineers from junior engineers.

 Leon Fayer, "[Dissecting Today's Internet Traffic Spikes](http://omniti.com/seeds/dissecting-todays-internet-traffic-spikes)"

+> Take a human desire, preferably one that has been around for a really long time…Identify that desire and use modern technology to take out steps

+Ev Williams